CivicTechFredericton/caring-fredericton-api/README.md

 **NOTES**:

 * This command must be run inside an activated virtual environment
-* Any environment (stage name) can be used, optionally you may want to use `config/local.yaml` configuration file
+* Any environment (stage name) can be used provided there is an existing deployment available
 * When running locally timeout, access, and file size restrictions do not behave the same as within an AWS service